apache/arrow/docs/source/cpp/acero/user_guide.rst

   you will be making it much easier to use these tools in the future.

-You could create the Substrait plan yourself but you'll probably have a much easier time finding an existing Susbstrait producer.
+You could create the Substrait plan yourself but you'll probably have a much easier time finding an existing Substrait producer.
 For example, you could use `ibis-substrait <https://github.com/ibis-project/ibis-substrait>`_ to easily create Substrait plans from python expressions.
 There are a few different tools that are able to create Substrait plans from SQL.
 Eventually, we hope that C++ based Substrait producers will emerge.
 However, we are not aware of any at this time.